RavinSG/obsidian-cyber/THM/Cross-site Scripting.md

 ![[XSS Netcat catch.png]]

-Then we can use a base64 decoder website to decode it.
+Then we can use a base64 decoder to decode it.